kinode-dao/kinode-book/src/apis/http_server.md

 }
 ```

-Certain actions will cause the HTTP server to send the process requests in the future.
+Certain actions will cause the HTTP server to send requests to the process in the future.
-If a process uses `Bind` or `SecureBind`, future HTTP requests to that path will be sent to the process, which is expected to issue a response that can then be sent to the client.
+If a process uses `Bind` or `SecureBind`, that process will need to field future requests from the HTTP server.
+The server will handle incoming HTTP protocol messages to that path by sending an `HttpServerRequest` to the process which performed the binding, and will expect a response that it can then send to the client.

 **Note: Paths bound using the HTTP server are *always* prefixed by the ProcessId of the process that bound them.**